Renting Out Your Home or Condo

 Annual HOA Dues: $2,808

-With this property, the annual ownership cost is about $3,850 not including electric, and interior condo insurance.
-You can see that the income easily covers the cost of ownership with a little money back to the owner each year.
-Some of these small affordable condos make great long term rental properties.
+With this property, the annual ownership cost is about $3,850, not including electric and interior condo insurance.
+You can see that the income easily covers the cost of ownership, leaving the owner with a little money back each year.
+Some of these small, affordable condos make great long-term rental properties.

 Example created: January 2013